OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ## Features

+### Checklists

+-   Automatic reordering of checked/unchecked items
+-   Configurable sorting (checked items are sorted to the bottom or to the top)
+-   Smart handling when pasting or dragging content
+-   Works with mouse and keyboard interactions

 ### Numbered Lists

 -   Automatic renumbering as you type
 -   Smart pasting that preserves list context
 -   Option to maintain or reset starting numbers

-### Checklists

--   Automatic reordering of checked/unchecked items
--   Configurable sorting (checked items to top or bottom)
--   Smart handling when pasting or dragging content
--   Works with mouse and keyboard interactions

 ### General